-I agree that accounts with unpaid balances after the tuition due date shall be considered in a state of default.
-A grace period of two weeks will be allowed to make this payment.
-If the payment is not made at this time, a \$25.00 fee will be added to the payment due and an additional two weeks given to make the payment.
-Parents will be notified in writing of the final due date.
-If the payment is not made at this time, the student will be suspended from class until the payment is made.
-All grades and records shall be frozen and ineligibility for any further registration will remain in effect until such time as the financial obligation has been paid.
+Accounts with unpaid balances after the tuition due date shall be considered in a state of default.
+If the parents/guardians do not contact the office and send a written request through Fast Direct to the BOCE with approval prior to the due date, a \$25 fee will be added.
+At the payment due date, the parent/guardian will receive a final invoice.
+If the financial obligation is not made within two weeks of this final notification, the student may be suspended from class and all grades/records shall be frozen and ineligibility for any further registration will remain in effect until such time as the financial obligation has been paid.
 All costs and expenses incurred by the school in the enforcement of collection of past due accounts including, without limitation, attorney's fees shall be the responsibility of the parent or guardian.